ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 The lexical structure of a programming language is the set of elementary rules that define the tokens or basic components of that language such as its reserved words, identifiers, constants, and more.

-The syntax of AQL is similar to that of SQL, but there are several important differences:
+The syntax of AQL is similar to that of SQL, but several important differences exist:

 - AQL is case-sensitive.
 - AQL currently does not support advanced SQL features such as correlated subqueries and recursive queries.